tqvarnst/jdg-labs.old/projects/lab/lab-guides/lab-setup-guide.md

 ### Install and build the mock project

-1. Clone the project to a directory of choice

-        $ git clone <url>
+1. After unpackaging the zip file that contains the labs, do the following

 1. Copy the installation files to the `installs` directory, your installs directory should contain the following files:
 	* jboss-datagrid-6.3.0-eap-modules-hotrod-java-client.zip